espressif/esp-iot-solution/components/usb/usb_device_uac/README.md

 1. Supports audio transmission/reception via the UAC interface.
 2. Supports setting the interval for receiving/sending audio.
 3. Supports adjusting volume and setting mute.
+4. Support for synchronous transfer feedback endpoints.

 Currently not supported:

 1. Dynamic configuration of MIC/SPK sampling rates.
-2. Support for synchronous transfer feedback endpoints.
+2. Cannot be compatible with both Windows and Linux simultaneously.
+If you need to use it on macOS, please enable the macro `UAC_SUPPORT_MACOS`.

 ### Add component to your project